 This is that defiant feeling of accomplishment that you feel on your first night living in a new place.
 Sitting on a pink polka dot mattress on the floor instead of a couch, watching a VHS copy of Jurassic Park on a TV thats also on the floor, eating takeout and wiping your hands on coffee filters left by the previous tenant because you forgot napkins, paper towels, and toilet paper.
 Alone in a house that echoes, totally satisfied.

 There's a pause that happens as you walk through the forest.
 When you stop, stand silent, and let natures jury decide your intentions.
 Every eye, ear, fiber, cell, and tendril reads the map of your posture in total silence.
 I love this short and tense trial before the verdict of innocence erupts out in a cacophony of animal sounds and the audience of wind and water let out their breath in relief.
 Welcome to the woods.

-Smoking cigarettes under the pier.
-Sand and grass and plaster of Paris and spray paint.
-I want it to look like the underside of every myrtle beach-esque town I've ever been to.
-Starfish and shirtless teens on meth, old hotels and ash covered sand, misspelled curse words and declarations of undying teenage love written in spray paint.
+This is the underside of every Myrtle Beach-esque town I've ever been to.
+Starfish and shirtless teens on meth, old hotels and ash covered sand, misspelled curse words, and declarations of undying teenage love written in spray paint.